-With that said, in a study conducted by Gartner, 82% of leaders in business will continue allowing employees to work from home, post-crisis.
-So, even though remote working was initially a last-minute decision for business continuity purposes, it will be considered the norm for many going forward.
-And business process automation will be key for many to successfully continue remote working strategies.
+With that said, in a study conducted by Gartner, 82% of leaders in business will allow employees to continue working from home, post-crisis.
+So, even though remote working was initially a last-minute decision for business continuity purposes, it will be considered an option for many going forward.
+And business process automation will be key to successfully continue remote working strategies.

 Today, many digital leaders cannot see how businesses would have survived COVID-19 up until now.
 That is, without digital technologies like no code business process automation.

-On another note, as the global economy tries to minimize the impact of the epidemic, businesses are finding it difficult to predict supply and demand.
+On another note, as the global economy tries to minimize the impact of the epidemic, businesses find it difficult to predict supply and demand.

 Some strong organisations face weakened demand on the contrary to being market leader’s pre-crisis.
-On the other hand, some are facing unexpected, plummeting demand.
+On the other hand, some face unexpected, plummeting demand.

 What is Business Process Automation (BPA)?